-While I could add many more benefits to the list, I’m going to let our recent interns share why becoming a host is a worthwhile endeavor and what they gained from their experiences this past summer.
+While I could add many more benefits to the list, I’m going to let our recent editorial communications intern share what she gained from her experience this past summer with DTN/Progressive Farmer.

-As you can see, what both Alexa and Cheyenne – and the many interns before them – get out of these experiences is priceless!
+What Loren – and the many interns before her – get out of these experiences is priceless!

-It’s your company’s turn to help a young person gain practical experience.
-Be a part of that aspiring ag communicator’s journey as he or she develops and hones his or her skills thanks to the guidance, expertise, and mentoring your organization provides.
+Don’t miss the opportunity to be a part of an aspiring ag communicator’s journey as he or she develops and hones his or her skills thanks to the guidance, expertise, and mentoring your organization provides.

-The deadline to host either the 2019 AAEA editorial or marketing communications intern is Monday, October 1, 2018.
+The application deadline to host either the 2020 AAEA editorial or marketing communications intern is Monday, October 14, 2019.